Henrik Visnapuu: Life

 Henrik Visnapuu was born in Helme Parish, Viljandi County, Livonia.
 He first attended the village school in Reola (today in Ülenurme Parish) and college in Sipe (today in Kambja Parish) and the municipal school in Tartu.
 In 1907, he graduated from the grammar school in Narva after taking final exams in education and taught at various schools as a primary school teacher.
-By 1912 he moved to Tartu and taught Estonian literature at the local high school for girls.
-At the same time he attended lectures in philosophy at the University of Tartu.
-Visnapuu worked since 1917 as a journalist at Tallinna Teataja, and then until 1935 he worked as a freelance journalist and author.
-From 1935 to 1944 he was culture secretary in the department of the Information Agency of the Estonian state.
+By 1912, he moved to Tartu and taught Estonian literature at the local high school for girls.
+At the same time, he attended lectures in philosophy at the University of Tartu.
+Visnapuu worked from 1917 as a journalist at Tallinna Teataja, and then until 1935 he worked as a freelance journalist and author.
+From 1935 to 1944, he was culture secretary in the department of the Information Agency of the Estonian state.

 With the approaching Soviet occupation of Estonia and the return of the Red Army, Henrik Visnapuu fled to Germany in 1944 and in 1949 moved to the United States, where he founded the New York Estonian Theater together with Kadi Taniloo in 1950.
 He died on Long Island, New York.